-As of the 2022-23 school year, the SPCSA serves 59,670 students in 78 public charter school campuses that span five counties across the state.
-This makes the SPCSA the third largest Local Educational Agency (LEA) in the State, serving 12.1% of public school students in Nevada, just behind the Washoe County School District which serves approximately 65,000 students.
-The SPCSA performs its statewide oversight, support and sponsorship role with a staff of twenty-seven full time employees which are split between the Carson City and Las Vegas offices.
+As of the 2023-24 school year, the SPCSA serves 61,883 students in 81 public charter school campuses that span five counties across the state.
+This makes the SPCSA the third largest Local Educational Agency (LEA) in the State, serving 12.7% of public school students in Nevada, just behind the Washoe County School District which serves 64,755 students.
+The SPCSA performs its statewide oversight, support and, sponsorship role with a staff of thirty-three full time employees split between the Carson City and Las Vegas offices.